Buddhist art: Tibet and Bhutan

 Tantric Buddhism started as a movement in Mahayana Buddhism in eastern India around the 5th or the 6th century.
 Monastic Tantrism became the dominant form of Buddhism in Tibet from the 8th century, and it survived there after the collapse of Buddhism in India, and the largest influence on it is probably the now largely vanished art of north-eastern India.
 Due to its geographical centrality in Asia, Tibetan Buddhist art also received influences from Indian, Nepali, and Chinese art.

-Painted thankas, paintings in manuscripts and small bronzes are typically the finest forms of Tibetan art.
+Painted thangkas, paintings in manuscripts and small bronzes are typically the finest forms of Tibetan art.
 One of the most characteristic creations of Tibetan Buddhist art are the mandalas, diagrams of a "divine temple" made of a circle enclosing a square, the purpose of which is to help Buddhist devotees focus their attention through meditation and follow the path to the central image of the Buddha.
 These are usually temporary, laid out on a floor for a festival, then swept away.

 In 10th to 11th centuries, Tabo Monastery in Himachal Pradesh, Northern India (at that time part of Western Tibet Kingdom) serves an important role as an intermediary between India and Tibet cultural exchange, especially Buddhist art and philosophy.
 Notable example of Tibetan Buddhist art in Tabo is its exquisite frescoes.

 Vietnam

-Chinese influence was predominant in the north of Vietnam (Tonkin) between the 1st and 9th centuries, and Confucianism and Mahayana Buddhism were prevalent.
+Chinese influence was predominant in Vietnam between the 1st and 9th centuries, and Confucianism and Mahayana Buddhism were prevalent.
 Overall, the art of Vietnam has been strongly influenced by Chinese Buddhist art.

 In the south thrived the former kingdom of Champa (before it was later overtaken by the Vietnamese from the north).
 Champa had a strongly Indianized art, just as neighboring Cambodia.
 Many of its statues were characterized by rich body adornments.
 The capital of the kingdom of Champa was annexed by Vietnam in 1471, and it totally collapsed in the 1720s, while Cham people remain an abundant minority across Southeast Asia.